 Crocs can cause other problems - crocs can give people a false sense of security because they cover the toes.
 But because crocs have holes and the resin can easily be punctured, never wear crocs when doing any kind of yardwork or using heavy machinery.
 Crocs can also cause major blisters.

-What Shoes Should You Wear in Seattle?
+What Are the Best Shoes To Wear in Seattle?

 You should always choose a shoe designed for the activity you're doing.
 If you're walking around Green Lake in Seattle, wear either a supportive tennis shoe or a sandal that has straps.
 If you're running, choose a running shoe that will provide the sport and cushioning you need.
 If you're doing a light hike through Discovery or Carkeek Park, a trail shoe may be just the ticket.

 Headed to the mountains to do some day hiking, you'll need a boot that can allow you to walk over rocks without twisting your ankle.
 You can learn about the best boots for you by downloading my eBook, "How to Buy Hiking Boots to Prevent Plantar Fasciitis".
 I also made a series of short videos on the same topic here.

 If you're after a sandal that can get wet and keep you out of pain I recommend that you buy Keens or Tevas available at REI or other sports stores.
 Both sandals totally secure your foot and have arch support to boot.
 Learn other tips for wearing flip flops without killing your feet if you choose to wear them.

 Need Relief From Wearing Crocs in Seattle, Washington?
 Request an Appointment Now